ThinkR-open/attachment/README.md

 in DESCRIPTION file with `set_remotes_to_desc()`.
 Behind the scene, it uses `fund_remotes()`.

--   See the examples below if {fusen} is installed from GitHub or r-universe
+-   See the examples below if {fusen} is installed from GitHub
     -   Also works for GitLab, Bioconductor, Git, Local installations

 ``` r